Improve Email Deliverability: Insights and Best Practices That Really Work

 Want to know the best part?

-You can quickly test your deliverability with GlockApps.
+You can quickly test your deliverability with the GlockApps email spam tester.

-To generate the report, we’ll re-send your email through our personal accounts with Amazon SES, SendGrid, and Mailgun to the control list of email addresses (seed list).
+To generate the report, we’ll resend your email through our personal account to the list of seed email addresses (seed list).

 To test deliverability through YOUR sending infrastructure, you’ll need to create an account on GlockApps.

-In your personal account, you’ll be able to create new tests and we’ll show you in real-time if there are any problems with YOUR sending system and message.
+In your personal account, you’ll be able to create email spam tests, and we’ll show you in real time if there are any problems with YOUR sending system and message.

 What’s the Bottom Line?

-In order your email marketing to be effective, you must get your emails delivered.
+In order for your email marketing to be effective, you must get your emails delivered.
 That’s the priority.
-And the most important thing that plays a role in deliverability is the subscriber engagement.
-Though all other core deliverability principles such as bounces, complaints, spam traps, and spammy content will still get your emails filtered, you can solve this problem by focusing on subscriber engagement.
-Subscriber engagement does it all.
+And the most important thing that plays a role in deliverability is the sender reputation.
+Sender reputation is impacted by various deliverability metrics such as bounces, complaints, spam traps, filtered emails, and user engagement.

 Here’s the deal:

-Thus, as a marketer, you’ll want to focus on one principle – engaging with your audience – and your efforts will be rewarded with increased Inbox placement rate and email program performance.
+Thus, as a marketer, to enhance your email deliverability, you’ll want to focus on one principle – engaging with your audience – and your efforts will be rewarded with increased Inbox placement rate and email performance.

 It’s amazing what you can achieve when you’re consistently avoiding the spam folder and reaching the inbox.